Dilli Haat Delhi Timings

 How to reach Dilli Haat

 Reaching Dilli Haat is very easy as it is very conveniently located in South Delhi.
-It is approximately 100 m away from the INA metro station and is well connected with both Yellow and Pink Line.
+The nearest metro station to Dilli Haat is INA metro station, approximately 100 m away.
+This station is well connected with both Yellow and Pink Line.
 One can easily take the metro or can even take an auto, bus or hire a cab.

 Distance From New Delhi Railway Station: 12.5 km